 by John Darer® CLU ChFC MSSC RSP CLTC

-Defense lawyers, in house lawyers for defendants and insurance adjusters based out of New York, having New York adjudicated cases need to be mindful that the New York State General Obligations Law puts a burden on them (or their client) to make certain written disclosures when a structured settlement is negotiated.
+New York State General Obligations Law 5-1702 places a burden on defense lawyers, defendants, in house lawyers for defendants and insurance adjusters based out of New York, having New York adjudicated cases to make certain written disclosures when a structured settlement is negotiated.

 New York General Obligations Law Section 5-1702-Structured Settlement Protection Act